-While they tend to be far more expensive than more basic models, high-powered blenders have the power to process fibrous vegetables and fruits and hard foods, like nuts and ice, in a way that weaker blenders can’t—producing velvety smoothies, silky nut butters, and billowy sauces.
-Some can even make hot soups—using either a built-in heating element or the power of friction produced by blades whirring at high speeds—and many offer connected “smart” functions and self-cleaning programs.
+Blenders with higher wattage tend to be more expensive than weaker models, but they can handle tough ingredients and thick consistencies well enough to produce velvety smoothies, silky nut butters, and sleek sauces.
+Some can even make hot soups—using either a built-in heating element or the power of friction produced by blades spinning at high speeds—and many offer connected smart functions and self-cleaning programs.

-While still not cheap, it’s brawny enough, at 1,380 Watts, to handle many different tasks, from smoothies, hot soups, and doughs to nut butters and non-dairy milks.
-The control panel is very basic, offering 10 different speeds and a pulse function, but no preset programs.
-The 48-ounce pitcher, made of a heavy-duty, BPA-free plastic, is a bit smaller than some of our other picks, but dishwasher safe.
+The control panel here is very basic, offering 10 different speeds and a pulse function but no preset programs.
+The 48-ounce pitcher, made of heavy-duty, BPA-free plastic, is a bit smaller than some of our other picks as well, but it's dishwasher-safe.

 Can blend and cook